 Where can I pre-order Xbox One X?

-You can pre-order the Xbox One X at major retailers such as s Amazon, Microsoft and Best Buy.
+You can pre-order the Xbox One X at major retailers such as s Amazon (opens in new tab), Microsoft (opens in new tab) and Best Buy (opens in new tab).
 Early buyers will get a special "Project Scorpio" edition, which features a green Project Scorpio logo on both the console and the controller.